CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 </pre>

 The ballgown object `bg` stores the fpkm values corresponding to genes.
-Before calculating the fold changes in gene expression we can explore the expression of genes across the samples.
-We will create a `gene_expression`variable holding the fpkm value of genes and then plot a boxplot of fpkm values from all the samples.
+Before calculating the fold changes in gene expression we can explore the expression of genes across the samples and also check for the variance in the dataset and try to identify any confounding factors.
+In the first step will create a `gene_expression`variable holding the fpkm value of genes and then plot a boxplot of fpkm values from all the samples.

 <pre style="color: silver; background: black;">gene_expression = gexpr(bg) #extract fpkm values of genes
 head(gene_expression)